ricardobcl/Dotted-Version-Vectors/README.md

 # Dotted Version Vector Sets - Managing Values with Causality

-**TL;DR** Dotted Version Vector Sets are similar to Version Vectors (Vector Clocks for some), but prevent false conflicts that can occur with Version Vectors.
-I also has a better API and is better suited to distributed use cases, such has distributed databases (has shown below).
+**TL;DR** Dotted Version Vector Sets are similar to Version Vectors (Vector Clocks for some), but prevent false conflicts that can occur with Version Vectors use with a small number of site ids.
+I also has a more complete API and is better suited to distributed databases with a get/put interface (has shown below).

 ### Contents